 Flowers and dessert really tie a wedding together.
 It is one of the sweetest parts of the big celebration.
 If you’re a fruity person and your partner is into chocolate, how can you make the cake work?
 If you’re gluten-free, what are your options?
 You can offer different cupcakes as an option.
 Get referrals from people you know and taste everything!

 Videographers and photographers get booked up fast in the popular months of summer and early fall for wedding season.
 They will also charge more for those months because the demand tends to be higher.
 Keep in mind that these people will capture the day, so you want them to be perfect.
 So always ask for samples of their work.

 A honeymoon can be a simple cabin getaway or a lavish trip to Paris.
-Whatever the location, consider that you'll need based on the duration of the trip and where you're going.
-Maybe you'd like to do a road trip or a cruise.
-Decide on how it will all play out between the end of the wedding and the arrival to the honeymoon.
+Whatever the place, think of what you’ll need based on the duration of the trip and where you’re going.
+Maybe you’d like to do a road trip or a cruise.
+Decide on how it will all play out between the end of the wedding and the transition into the honeymoon.

 Transportation & Hotel

 Getting to and from the wedding can become exhausting.
 Think about your guests and your wedding party.
-Don't forget about double checking your wedding transportation accessibility options.
-If it's just easier to book a hotel the night before that is walking distance to the venue, that can also be an option for people.
+Don’t forget about double checking your wedding transportation accessibility options.
+If it’s just easier to book a hotel the night before that is walking distance to the venue, that can be convinient for people.

 Hair & Make-Up

 Long?
 Short?
 Lots of hair accessories?
-No accessories?
-You want to go over ideas and so a full wedding hair-do and makeup at least two months before the big day.
+No makeup?
+Go over ideas and do a full wedding hairdo/makeup look months before the big day.
 This is your look, but keep in mind what is manageable.
-If your neck is weak, those heavy earrings may not be the best option.
+If your neck is weak, those heavy earrings may not work.
 Try everything on and play dress up to decide what you want.